dangabrielle/moodboard-mern/README.md

 <h1> MOODBOARD AI </h1>
 <h3>Create your own personal moodboard using DALL-E OpenAI API</h3>
 <p>Explore an imaginative field of images created by AI.
-Here, you create an image by entering a prompt and add that image to your collection. </p>
+Here, you create an image by entering a prompt.
+You can then add that AI generated image to set a mood to your collection. </p>

 <!-- TABLE OF CONTENTS -->
 <details>